CalyxOS/calyxos.org/pages/docs/guide/getting-started/index.md

 CalyxOS comes with two default browser options: Chromium and Tor Browser.

 The Chromium that comes with CalyxOS is different from Google Chrome.
-It is heavily modified to prioritize privacy, and is based on Bromite, a privacy focused browser with ad blocking and many anti-tracking privacy enhancements.
+It is heavily modified to prioritize privacy, and is based on Cromite, a privacy focused browser with ad blocking and many anti-tracking privacy enhancements.

 For a high degree of anonymity, you may also consider Tor Browser with the following features: